-Course Objectives: In this advanced level course in Functional Analysis, a study of linear operators and their eigenvalue problem in the context of infinite dimension is given.
+Course Objectives: In this advanced level course in Functional Analysis, a study of linear operators and their eigenvalue problem in the context of infinite dimension, is given.
 As it turns out in the infinite dimensional context the eigenvalue set (called the spectrum) becomes richer.
 The special case of the spectrum of a bounded, self-adjoint operator is discussed in detail.
 The course also aims at addressing certain unbounded operators of Quantum mechanics.

 - 1. Student can define and classify the spectrum of certain bounded linear operators defined on a Banach space. - 2.
 Student gets a feel of how the compact operators are the next best operators to that of finite dimensional operators. - 3.
-Student gets a comprehensive view of the spectral theory of bounded selfadjoint operators. - 4.
+Student gets a comprehensive view of the spectral theory of bounded self-adjoint operators. - 4.
 Student is introduced to certain unbounded operators that appear in Quantum mechanics.

-Unit 4: 12 periods Spectral Theory Of Bounded Self-Adjoint Linear Operators.
-Unit 4: 12 periods Unit 3: 10 · · · · Unit 2: Compact Linear Operators in Normed Spaces and Their Spectrum.
-12 periods Spectral Theory of Linear Operators in Normal Spaces.
-16 periods
+Spectral Theory of Linear Operators in Normal Spaces.

+Compact Linear Operators in Normed Spaces and Their Spectrum.

+Spectral Theory of Bounded Self-Adjoint Linear Operators.

+Unbounded Operators in Hilbert Spaces.